 The best Mallorca beaches won’t be near your hotel.
 While the chances are that your accommodation is a stone’s throw from a decent beach, if you’re seeking a stunning stretch of sand to spread out your towel, you’re going to have to go further afield.
 But trust us, these beaches are worth it.

-Boasting some 262 or so beaches, it’s a no-brainer as to why Spain‘s Balearic island of Mallorca is one of the most popular European summer spots in the Mediterranean.
+Boasting some 262 or so beaches, most of which are absolutely stunning, it’s a no-brainer as to why Spain‘s Balearic island of Mallorca is one of the most popular European summer spots in the Mediterranean.
+The Catalan island is also one of our favourite spots.

 Off the Beaten Track Mallorca Beaches

-Slightly easier to get to, in the south not far from Santanyi, Cala Mondrago boasts two sandy coves with clear water.
+Slightly easier to get to, in the south not far from Santanyi, Cala Mondrago boasts two sandy coves with clear water, surrounded by fragrant pine forest.
 Protected by sand dunes, the second cove is quite a walk from the first but is obviously more tranquil.

 We also love Es Trenc, a 5km-long stretch of snowy sand, also backed by dunes, that feels more tropical than Mediterranean.

-Far from deserted like the Capdepera beaches, but nowhere near as crowded as the beaches around Palma, Calvia and Pollença, some sandy coves are simply so charismatic that they warrant the extra bit of effort to get to.
+Far from deserted like the Capdepera beaches, but nowhere near as crowded as the beaches around Palma di Mallorca, Calvia and Pollença, these sandy coves are simply so charismatic that they warrant the extra bit of effort to get to.

-Expect slow-going drives along narrow, winding roads, and sweaty walks from the car park to the sand to reach Cala de Deià, Cala de Sa Calobra, Platja Formentor, and Cala Sant Vicenç, four of the island’s most enchanting beaches.
-These can easily be visited if you do our Mallorca road trip through the Tramuntana.
+Expect slow-going drives along narrow, winding roads, and sweaty walks from the car park to the sand to reach Cala de Deià, Cala de Sa Calobra, Platja Formentor, and Cala Sant Vicenç, four of Mallorca’s most enchanting beaches.
+All of these beaches can be visited if you do our Mallorca road trip through the Tramuntana.

 Laidback and Charming Mallorca Beaches

-These stretches of sand may not be the best Mallorca beaches and certainly aren’t as gorgeous as some of those above.
-However, they are easier to access and have a laid-back atmosphere year-round, even when busy.
+These stretches of sand may not be the best Mallorca beaches and certainly aren’t as beautiful as some of the beaches above.
+However, these beaches are easier to access and have a laid-back atmosphere year-round, even when busy.
 They also have a certain character that comes from their low-key style and charming settings.

 Cala Santanyí near Cala Figuera, a whitewashed fishing village, is lined with fishermen’s cottages and boathouses, while the bay at another picturesque fishing village, Porto Colom, is dotted with diminutive pine-backed beaches frequented by foreigners renting beach houses here.